How Much Exposure from 5G Towers is Radiated over Children, Teenagers, Schools and Hospitals?: Tools and Scenarios

-We then provide more details about how the information \textit{F1})-\textit{F4}) has been sensed from Spinaceto and Ponte-Parione.
-More in depth, we initially extract the relevant data from the documents sent by operators to ARPA Lazio in order to get authorization approval for the tower.\footnote{No sensitive information reported in the authorization documents is disclosed in our work.} The collected information includes tower type (roof-top vs. raw-land), GPS positioning of the tower, installed operators, number of sectors and sectors orientation for each tower.
-In the following step, we perform a cross-check of the obtained data through a war-driving based approach.
+In this part, we describe the collection of tower data reported in Tab.~\ref{tab:tower_information}.
+In more detail, we initially extract the tower data from the documents sent by operators to ARPA Lazio in order to get authorization approval for the tower.\footnote{No sensitive information reported in the authorization documents is disclosed in our work.} The collected information for each tower $t$ includes tower type $C_t$, the \ac{UTM} positioning $x_t,y_t$, the installed operators, the sector orientation $\rho^{\text{CLOCK}}_{(t,s,o)}$ and the height of the electrical center $z^{\text{CE}}_{(t,o)}$.
+In the following step, we perform a cross-check of the obtained data through a driving-based approach.
 A tower check over the territory is in fact mandatory, due to the following reasons: \textit{i}) the information reported in the tower authorization documents may be outdated (as subsequent tower updates performed after the initial authorization may not generate new authorization requests - this include e.g., tower disposal), \textit{ii}) authorization documents are not available for all the towers (e.g., some towers in Ponte-Parione are placed on buildings belonging to the Vatican state - and those authorization requests are not processed by ARPA Lazio).